pkgcraft/scallop/README.md

 # scallop

-Scallop is a C library for bash.
+Scallop is a wrapper library for bash.

 ## Development